Do you want the ultimate EU citizenship, which offers more flexibility than any other?

 What is the ‘good character’ requirement?

-Here are the criteria that may be considered when judging ‘good character’ in a citizenship application (please note, this is not an exhaustive list):
+Here are the criteria for judging ‘good character’ in an Irish citizenship application (please note, this is not an exhaustive list):

 - Criminal record, including non-custodial sentences like fines or community service